 Ameren Illinois' transmission operating revenues are regulated by the FERC.
-In 2017, Ameren Illinois' transmission service operating revenues accounted for 12% of Ameren Illinois' electric operating revenues.
+In 2018, Ameren Illinois' transmission operating revenues accounted for 12% of Ameren Illinois' electric operating revenues.
 See Ameren Transmission below for additional information regarding Ameren Illinois' transmission business.

-Ameren Transmission is primarily composed of the aggregated electric transmission businesses of Ameren Illinois and ATXI.
-Both Ameren Illinois and ATXI are members of MISO, and their transmission rates are calculated in accordance with the MISO OATT.
+Ameren Transmission primarily consists of the aggregated electric transmission businesses of Ameren Illinois and ATXI.
+Both Ameren Illinois and ATXI are members of MISO, and their transmission rates are calculated in accordance with the MISO Open Access Transmission Tariff.
 Ameren Illinois and ATXI have received FERC approval to use a company-specific, forward-looking formula ratemaking framework in setting their transmission rates.
-These forward-looking rates are updated each January with forecasted information.
+These forward-looking rates are updated annually and become effective each January with forecasted information.
 A reconciliation at the end of the year, which adjusts for the actual revenue requirement and for actual sales volumes, is used to adjust billing rates in a subsequent year.
-Ameren Illinois Transmission earns revenue from transmission service provided to Ameren Illinois Electric Distribution and wholesale customers.
+Ameren Illinois Transmission earns revenue from transmission service provided to Ameren Illinois Electric Distribution, other retail electric suppliers, and wholesale customers.
 The transmission expense for Illinois customers who have elected to purchase their power from Ameren Illinois is recovered through a cost recovery mechanism with no net effect on Ameren Illinois Electric Distribution earnings, as costs are offset by corresponding revenues.
 Transmission revenues from these transactions are reflected in Ameren Transmission's and Ameren Illinois Transmission's operating revenues.

-The FERC-allowed return on common equity for MISO transmission owners of 12.38% was challenged by customer groups in two complaint cases filed in November 2013 and in February 2015.
-As a result of a FERC order issued in the November 2013 complaint case, a 10.82% total allowed return on common equity has been reflected in rates since September 2016, inclusive of the 50 basis point adder for participation in an RTO.
+The FERC-allowed return on common equity for MISO transmission owners was challenged by customer groups in two complaint cases filed in November 2013 and February 2015.
+In September 2016, the FERC issued a final order in the

+November 2013 complaint case, which became immediately effective, and lowered the allowed base return on common equity to 10.32%, or a 10.82% total allowed return on equity with the inclusion of a 50 basis point adder for participation in an RTO.
 In June 2016, an administrative law judge issued an initial decision in the February 2015 complaint case.
 If approved by the FERC, it would lower the allowed base return on common equity for the 15-month period of February 2015 to May 2016 to 9.70%, or a 10.20% total allowed return on equity with the inclusion of a 50 basis point incentive adder for participation in an RTO.
 It would also require customer refunds, with interest, for that 15-month period.
 A final FERC order would also establish the allowed return on common equity that will apply prospectively from the effective date of such order, replacing the current 10.82% total return on common equity.
-In September 2017, MISO transmission owners, including Ameren Missouri, Ameren Illinois, and ATXI, filed a motion to dismiss the February 2015 complaint case with the FERC.
-The FERC is under no deadline to issue a final order in the February 2015 complaint case.
+In November 2018, the FERC issued an order related to the February 2015 complaint case and the September 2016 final order, which required briefs from the participants to be filed in February 2019 regarding a new methodology for determining the base return on common equity and whether and how to apply the new methodology to the two MISO complaint cases.
+Ameren is unable to predict the ultimate impact of the proposed methodology on these complaint cases at this time.
+As the FERC is under no deadline to issue a final order, the timing of the issuance of the final order in the February 2015 complaint case, or any potential impact to the amounts refunded as a result of the September 2016 final order, is uncertain.